58 Dog Breeds That Start With P

 52. Pocket Beagle

 A small version of a Beagle, the Pocket Beagle, is distinguished by its long tail and drooping ears.
-It’s an inquisitive breed that gets along well with people and is quite calm.
+It’s a curious breed that gets along with people and is quite calm.

 53. Podenco Canario

-The Podenco Canario is yet another type of hunting dog distinguished by its large, erect ears.
+The Podenco Canario is another hunting dog distinguished by its large, erect ears.
 If these dog breeds that start with P are around children, they rarely bark and enjoy being around youngsters.

 54. Poitevin